chrisvoll/chrisvolldotcom/src/pages/08-19-2017-build-with-gatsby/index.md

 The docs are actually pretty light on this, so I'm my assumption is that implementing a blog has a very generalized solution, like building on support for loading markdown files.
 By good fortune, the Gatsby authors anticipated this, the first post on their blog describes [building a blog](https://www.gatsbyjs.org/blog/2017-07-19-creating-a-blog-with-gatsby/).
 How meta. 🤘

 This post confirms my suspicion that this functionality isn't built right in.
-I won't repeat everything from that tutorial here, but the gist of it is that it has a plugin system sort of similar to webpack.
+I won't repeat everything from that tutorial here, but there are a couple interesting takeaways:

+- Gatsby has a plugin system sort of similar to webpack.
 If you want to use markdown files, for instance, you need to add the ability to load and parse them.

+- Gatsby comes with built-in support for server-side rendering of React components.
+Get that SEO juice a-flowin'